iluwatar/java-design-patterns/command-query-responsibility-segregation/README.md

 > The CQRS design pattern separates the actions of modifying data (commands) from the actions of retrieving data (queries) to enhance performance, scalability, and maintainability in software systems.

+Microsoft's documentation says

+> CQRS separates reads and writes into different models, using commands to update data, and queries to read data.

 **Programmatic Example**

 One way to implement the Command Query Responsibility Segregation (CQRS) pattern is to separate the read and write operations into different services.